kpichardie/front-keeper/README.md

 PASSKEEPER_PATH : Path of the passkeeper directory (could permit to integrate an initialied one)

-PASSKEEPER_ENCRYPT_STATE : Default encryption state of passkeeper (True : encrypted, False : decrypted)
+PASSKEEPER_ENCRYPT_STATE_FILE : Encryption state file name, if exist then passkeeper password are encrypted.

-DISABLE_INIT : Default value is false, when you passkeeper is enabled no need to init again so you can disable it.
+DISABLE_INIT : Default value is false, when your passkeeper is init no need to init again so you can disable it.

 ## INSTALL